ludodrapo/todolist_app/README.md

-# My Lil' 2DO app
+# My Lil' 2Do List app

 Project number 8 from the OpenClassRooms cursus on PHP/Symfony developpement.